Computer Security Policy and Procedures

 And so on…

-Any password cracker who had obtained the hash of one of these would be able to decrypt it in short time.
+Any password cracker who had obtained the hash of one of these would be able to decrypt the encrypted hash in a relatively short time.
 Whereas a comparable more personal password of similar complexity could take years to decrypt.

 We have often found there is a significant cost benefit, where effective policies and procedures have been implemented correctly.
 While providing adequate protection to business-critical data and reputation alike, by: